Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 Rocket.net Vs. Cloudways: Performance

-Based on 12 months of data, my Rocket site recorded an average server response time of 252ms, while my Cloudways site reflected an average server response time of 302ms.
-The Rocket hosting comes with CF Enterprise CDN full-page caching enabled by default, giving the fastest TTFB to the sites hosted.
+Based on the last 12 months of data, the Rocket site recorded an average server response time of 279 ms, while my Cloudways site reflected an average server response time of 332 ms. Rocket hosting comes with CF Enterprise CDN edge caching, giving the fastest TTFB to the sites hosted.

-However, at Cloudways, you need to buy CF Enterprise separately, which doesn’t have full-page caching like on Rocket.
+However, at Cloudways, it was tested without a CDN because their CF Enterprise CDN should be bought separately.
 Hence, Rocket has a better server response time (TTFB) than Cloudways.

 2. Uptime